Palaeos: Palaeos Contents

 300: Pterosauria*: pterodactyls

-310: Dinosauria*: the first dinosaurs (for other dinosaurs see the following units)
+310: Dinosauromorpha/Dinosauria*: the ancestors of the dinosaurs, and dinosauria overview (for other dinosaurs see the following units)

-340: Theropoda: carnivorous dinosaurs, from little Coelophysis to mighty T. rex
+340: Theropoda: carnivorous dinosaurs, from little Coelophysis to the mighty Carcharodontosaurs

-340: Maniraptora*: agile, mostly small, carnivorous dinosaurs with feathers and grasping forelimbs, ground dwellers, tree-climbers, gliders and fliers, include the first birds
+340: Coelurosauria: agile, mostly small, but a few very large, advanced carnivorous and herbivorous dinosaurs with feathers and grasping forelimbs, ground dwellers, tree-climbers, gliders and fliers, intermediate between dinosaurs and the first birds

 360: Galloanserae: chickens, ducks (possible parent of charadriomorphs)

-365: Charadriomorpha: cranes, vultures, flamingos and shore birds (this and the following unit needs revising in the light of the Neoaves hypothesis)
+365: Charadriomorpha: cranes, vultures, flamingos and shore birds (this and the following two units needs revising in the light of molecular phylogeny and the Neoaves hypothesis)

 370 Gruimorpha: grebes, hawks, owls & coockoos